 The increasing cost of heating fuels has seen many opt to burn wood.
-While wood fires are warm, cozy and romantic, they are also one of the biggest causes of a house and chimney fire if one is not cautious.
+While wood fires are warm, cozy, and romantic, they are also one of the biggest causes of a house and chimney fire if one is not cautious.
 Fireplaces can be pretty safe if closely monitored and maintained by homeowners.
-One risk often brushed off is that of a chimney fire.
+One risk often brushed off as that of a chimney fire.
 But they are also quite hard to notice until the damage is done or it has escalated beyond the house owner’s control.

 Below are a few signs that your chimney might catch fire.

 - Explosive burning;

 - Loud popping noises and cracking.